Hines Creek

 Hines Creek is a village in northern Alberta, Canada.
 It is located 67 km west of Grimshaw and 28 km north of Fairview, along Highway 64.

+History

+The earliest settlers in this area were ranchers who arrived in the late 1910s.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Village of Hines Creek had a population of 335 living in 149 of its 184 total private dwellings, a change of from its 2016 population of 346.
 With a land area of 4.88 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Village of Hines Creek recorded a population of 346 living in 146 of its 151 total private dwellings, a change of from its 2011 population of 380.
 With a land area of 5.33 km2, it had a population density of in 2016.

 Education

 Hines Creek Composite School is the only school in Hines Creek and features Grade K-12.
 It is administered by the Peace River School Division.

 Post secondary education is available in the neighbouring town of Fairview at Grande Prairie Regional Fairview Campus.